 - Scsh first appeared in 2002

 - See also: ia-32, scheme, regex

-- I have 28 facts about Scsh. what would you like to know? email me and let me know how I can help.
+- Have a question about Scsh not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: